Declan Burke

-Declan "Dec" Burke (born 22 May 1972) is an Irish guitarist, keyboardist and vocalist.
+Declan Burke (born 1972), known professionally as Dec Burke, is an Irish guitarist, keyboardist and vocalist.

-Biography

-Burke was born on 22 May 1972 in Limerick, Ireland, and moved to the UK in 1989.
-He has one son.

 Career

 Burke began as a keyboard player, before moving to guitar.

-Burke performed with Frost* on their 2008 album Experiments in Mass Appeal and their 2010 live album The Philadelphia Experiment.
-He also performed with Darwin's Radio as guitarist / vocalist, recording 2 albums; 2006's Eyes of the World and 2009's Template for a Generation.
+With Frost*, Burke played guitar and performed as a vocalist.
+He contributed to their 2008 album Experiments in Mass Appeal and their 2010 live album The Philadelphia Experiment.
+He also performed with Darwin's Radio as guitarist / vocalist, recording two albums; 2006's Eyes of the World and 2009's Template for a Generation.
+Prior to Darwin's Radio, he played in a Rush tribute band called The Spirit of Rush.

-In 2010 he released his first solo album, Destroy All Monsters, which was recorded at his home studio and released via ProgRock Records in the US.
+In 2010 he released his first solo production, the pop-prog album Destroy All Monsters.
+It received a 6/10 review in Classic Rock magazine, and a 2.5* review by Melodic.net.
+Burke released his second solo album, "Paradigms & Storylines", in 2012, which received an 8/10 review in Powermetal.de.
+Third solo album, Book of Secrets, was released in 2016 to positive reception from Prog magazine.
+His fourth album released in 2021, Life in Two Dimensions, was described by Grant Moon writing for Prog as his "strongest solo album to date".

+He formed a trio, known as AudioPlastik, which released In the Head of a Maniac in 2015.

-In 2016 he joined the Dutch prog band Dilemma during the recordings of their second album Random Acts of Liberation.
+In 2015, he joined the Dutch prog band Dilemma during the recordings of their second album Random Acts of Liberation.